 I love to solve storage problems like this.
 I used the same kind of vertical storage strategy here that I do for kitchen items with 4-Sorts, that you can read about here, Storing Cookie Sheets, Baking Pans, and Serving Trays

 However, those 4-Sort dividers are made of white wire.
 Functional, but not glamorous enough.
 These gorgeous clutch purses were in a very pretty closet, so I wanted an elegant solution to go with the surroundings.

-These wooden dowel racks from the Container Store, shown below, were perfect.
+These wooden dowel racks from the Container Store (edit: these are no longer available at the Container Store, but you can find wood dowel racks online), shown below, were perfect.
 They are usually used for plates and pot lids.
 Three of them across were going to fit just right in the closet built-ins.
 It makes my little space designer heart sing when unrelated things fit together perfectly!